KozyrevAndrey/docker-installer/README.md

 This repository is designed to facilitate the installation of docker.

-Currently only install on Fedora
+Currently only install on Fedora.

 ## Usage